johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-03-30-im-looking-for-work.md

 tags: []
 hide_table_of_contents: false
 ---
 My name is John Reilly.
 I'm a full stack developer based in London, UK.
-I'm just coming to the end of a contract (due to finish in April 2017) and I'm starting to look for my next role. <!--I've never used my blog to publicise a search for work before, and I thought it would be interesting to see what, if anything, comes of it.-->
+I'm just coming to the end of a contract (due to finish in April 2017) and I'm starting to look for my next role.

  I have more than 15 years experience developing software commercially.
 I've worked in a number of industries including telecoms, advertising, technology (I worked at Microsoft for a time) and, of course, finance.
 The bulk of my experience is in the finance sector.
 I've provided consultancy services, building and maintaining applications for both large and small companies; from enterprise to startup.